shivakumar-tekumatla/shivakumar-tekumatla.github.io/_teaching/2014-spring-teaching-1.md

 location: "Rajapalayam, India"
 ---

 I design curriculum for a course named Digital Manufacturing and taught it for two semesters.
 This course is currently used by [Saint-Gobain India]() to recruit digital manufacturing engineers.
-T

 Heading 1